 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A teenage driver accused of killing a Christchurch man's sister and her mother-in-law in a crash which left two others critically injured has been declined bail.
+A teenage driver accused of killing two people in a crash which left two others critically injured has been declined bail.

 The 17-year-old appeared by audio-visual link in the Dunedin Youth Court this afternoon following the incident at Waihola on Saturday, which left two women dead.